 Off the tourist trail, but still in walking distance to Rome’s most popular attractions, Monti is a quiet treasure in Rome.
 You’ll find quiet cobblestone streets with local artists working in tiny boutiques with other buildings delicately covered in deep-green ivy.
-Here are the best places to eat in Monti.
+Here are the best restaurants in Monti Rome.
+Buon appetito!

 In Rome’s ancient past, Monti was the Suburra, or the low-class slum.
 Then, in the 1930’s, it emerged as a haven for artists.
 Now, it is the perfect balance between old and new Rome.
 There are still older Romans who enforce tradition in their quartiere (neighborhood).
 Conversely, there are the hipsters and artists who give the neighborhood the charming balance with the copious vintage shops, incomparable people watching, and yes, creative dining options.
 From cozy trattorias to quick pick-me-ups, here are the best places to eat in Monti